 Planet Mark’s Summary: Intertops has been around the online gambling scene for more than 15 years, and have a solid reputation.
 Recently they opened their poker room to US players – in addition to the European / Global player base they already served.
-The brand trust, combined with the famously easy games on the Revolution Poker Network have already proven to be a popular combination.
+The brand trust, combined with the famously easy games on the Horizon Poker Network have already proven to be a popular combination.

 You will not find a huge number of tables here, with most of the action at the lower stakes.
 There are plenty of guaranteed tournaments running, plus a selection of Sit N Goes which includes double-up and heads-up tables.
 The feel is very much recreational, amateur players enjoying the games.

 New players get a 200% welcome match (max $1000).
 What I like about this is that it clears in $5 increments into your account.
 Use bonus code 1000ITP to claim this on your first deposit.

 Check out www.intertops.eu for yourself here.PLAY POKER NOW!

 Below is the detailed part of my 2018 Intertops Poker Review.
 You’ll find information on the cash game tables first below, followed by the tournaments and then Sit N Goes.
 The bonuses and rewards are a strong point for this site – these are covered next.
 Finally the software client, payment methods and a wrap-up summary can be found.

 Intertops Poker Review – Spotlight on Cash Games

 These are known as ‘Ring Games’ at Intertops – and you’ll find that this is very much a matter of quality over quantity.
 The games are noticeably softer than the more ‘reg infested’ sites (for example PokerStars), though daytimes sometimes see the same old faces around the tables.